openenclave/openenclave/tools/oegenerate/README.md

-oecert
+oegenerate
 =====

-`oecert` is a debugging utility that generates the following files in binary format, or dump them in readable text, and verify them:
+`oegenerate` is a debugging utility that generates the following files in binary format, or dump them in readable text, and verify them:

  1. Self-signed certificates (in der format) used for remote attestation over TLS.
  2. An OE report.